south-lacrosse/www-dev/docs/end-season.md

 ### Phase 1 - Copy Production to Staging

 1. Make sure there is a backup of the history tables from last year.
-There should be one on Google Drive which you can check by `rclone ls g:backups --include "/slh-*"`.
-If not then run `bin/db-backup.sh slh`, and copy the resulting file to Google Drive with `rclone copy backup.sql.gz g:backups`.
+If there isn't one then you can recover from the [off site backup](off-site-backups.md#how-to-recover-and-backup).
+If not then run `bin/db-backup.sh slh`, and copy the resulting file off site.
 1. Copy the complete production site to staging with `www2stg.sh` (make sure you say 'y' to the prompt).
 This does a full database backup, loads it into staging, and copies over any media files.
 1. If you expect production and staging to have the same version of the SEMLA website specific code then run `website-versions.sh`.
 It might produce: